Coinbase Card

 Coinbase Visa Debit Card:

-- Cryptocurrency is converted to the local fiat currency at the time of transaction
+• Cryptocurrency is converted to fiat at the time of transaction

-- No foreign transaction fees for currency conversions, but Visa's exchange rates apply
+• No Coinbase foreign transaction fees for currency conversions, but Visa's exchange rates and conversion spread apply

 Coinbase One Credit Card: